gitEricsson/Enerdit-BE/README.md

 - **PostgreSQL**: A powerful, open-source object-relational database system.
 - **Django CORS Headers**: For handling Cross-Origin Resource Sharing (CORS).
 - **Django Environ**: For managing environment variables.
+- **Gunicorn**: A Python WSGI HTTP Server for UNIX, used to serve the application.
+- **Uvicorn**: A lightning-fast ASGI server for Python, suitable for asynchronous applications.

 ## Installation